BarbyKelly/quizproject/README.md

 - Learn something new about Estonia
 - Click on 'Quiz Guidelines' button
 - Read Guidelines on 'Guidelines' page
-- Click on 'Back to Main Menu' button to return to Main menu from 'Guidelines' page
+- Click on 'Back to Main Menu' button to return to Main menu

 - Click on 'Select Quiz Level' button
 - Choose Level for the Quiz